99rafa/lineSplitter/README.md

 ## Overview

-This line splitter function saves you the trouble of dealing with one line CSS files by breaking the file into lines and making it more readable.
+This line splitter function saves you the trouble of dealing with minified CSS files by breaking the file into lines and making it more readable.